The roof of the pub has been completely destroyed after flames engulfed the building on Wednesday afternoon.

 Other businesses on the street have said they hope to return to normal as soon as possible.

--> Humberside Police chief to consider training ALL officers to use tasers <- N Charles Bookmakers Tweeted: "The middle section of West Street is closed to traffic although you can drive as far as Thorpe Street and Neptune Street.
+N Charles Bookmakers Tweeted: "The middle section of West Street is closed to traffic although you can drive as far as Thorpe Street and Neptune Street.